Monster-Train-2-Modding-Group/Conductor/README.md

 If testing locally be sure grab a copy from releases and extract the contents of the folder to your `BepinEx/plugins` folder.

+(Coming shortly) If using Conductor's utility functions a dependency must be added in your csproj file along with installing the nuget package.

 ## Usage

-Be sure to check our wiki.
-This library is meant to be used as a dependency.
+To learn what Conductor can do for you, be sure to check our [wiki](https://github.com/Monster-Train-2-Modding-Group/Conductor/wiki).
+This library is meant to be used as a dependency for other mods.

 **Do not copy code or json from any file in this repository as it won't work in your own project**!
 Instead, reference the effects and classes from within your own json files.

 ## Attribution